armadaproject/armada-spark/docs/architecture.md

     the interval between polls to check the state of Executors.
 - `spark.armada.Executor.trackerTimeout` - Specifies the time to
     wait for the minimum number of Executors.
-- `spark.armada.lookouturl` - Setsthe base URL to use for Armada's Lookout service.
+- `spark.armada.lookouturl` - Sets the base URL to use for Armada's Lookout service.
 - `spark.armada.health.checkTimeout` - Time to wait for Armada's health check to succeed in seconds.
-- `spark.armada.clusterSelectors` - A comma separated list of kubernetes
+- `spark.armada.clusterSelectors` - A comma-separated list of kubernetes
     label selectors (in key=value format) to ensure the spark Driver and its Executors are deployed to the same cluster.
 - `spark.armada.scheduling.nodeUniformityLabel` - A single kubernetes label to
     apply to both Driver and Executors.
 - `spark.armada.DriverServiceNamePrefix` - Defines the Driver's service name
     prefix within Armada.
 Must consist of lowercase a-z and '-' characters only.
-- `spark.armada.global.labels` - A comma separated list of kubernetes labels (in key=value format) to be added to all both the Driver and Executor pods.
+- `spark.armada.global.labels` - A comma-separated list of kubernetes labels
+    (in key=value format) to be added to all both the Driver and Executor pods.
-- `spark.armada.Driver.labels` - A comma separated list of kubernetes labels (in key=value format) to be added to the Driver pod.
+- `spark.armada.Driver.labels` - A comma-separated list of kubernetes labels
+    (in key=value format) to be added to the Driver pod.
-- `spark.armada.Executor.labels` A comma separated list of kubernetes labels (in key=value format) to be added to all Executor pods.
+- `spark.armada.Executor.labels` A comma-separated list of kubernetes labels (in key=value format) to be added to all Executor pods.

 # Building `armada-spark`